Good Sunday Morning,

 This week we also saw the Bank of Canada hike interest rates to cool the "overheating" of our economy.
 It's reported that Canada's employment rate has dropped to its lowest in 9 years at 6.2% adding 22,000 new jobs in August.
 This marks the 9th consecutive month of job growth, the longest run since 2008.
 But guess what, the same CBC broadcast also reports most of those jobs where part-time and that 88,000 full time positions were lost.
 This points once again to the new reality that we must face.
 Applying the old GDP/Growth models, to measuring our success in an increasingly automated world that is trying to address climate change, is so yesterday.

 One of my favorite Elizabeth May quotes is: "Making democracy work, is work."
 Our future is shaped by those who show up.
-Participating in your local federal EDA (Electoral District Association) or provincial RA (Riding Association) is a great way to help build momentum.
+Participating in your local federal EDA (Electoral District Association) or provincial RA (Riding Association) is a great way to help build civic engagement in your community.
 Here in Saanich-Gulf Islands (SGI), we are always looking for new members to join our Green Media Group or our Events Teams.
 It's a great way to stay in touch with fellow Greens, learn new skills and combine forces to engage with the public around current affairs that will shape our collective future.
 If you would like to join us or support our effort, you can visit our web site or simply reply to this email.